-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS compensation, pursuant to procedures that aim at ensuring their anonymity and physical integrity. prompted by such consultations as well as on the autonomy of the social partners and their right to enter into collective agreements.
-This is without prejudice to the level of 180 Article 2 Personal scope Article 2 Personal scope Article 2 Personal scope protection granted by this Directive.
-Article 2 Personal scope 181 1.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS to procedures that aim at ensuring their anonymity and physical integrity.
+180 Article 2 Article 2 Article 2 Article 2 Personal scope Personal scope Personal scope Personal scope 181 1.
 This Directive shall apply to reporting persons working in the private or public sector who acquired information on breaches in a work-related context including, at least, the following: 1.
 This Directive shall apply to reporting persons and facilitators, acting in good faith, working in the private or public sector and who acquired information on breaches in a work-related context including, at least, the following: 1.
 This Directive shall apply to reporting persons working in the private or public sector who acquired information on breaches in a work-related context including, at least, the following: 1.
-This Directive shall apply to reporting persons working in the private or public sector who acquired information on breaches in a work-related context including, at least, the following 182 (a) persons having the status of worker, with the meaning of Article 45 TFEU; (a) persons having the status of worker, with within the meaning of national law and national practice or within the meaning of Article 45 TFEU, including civil servants; (a) persons having the status of worker, with within the meaning of Article 45(1) TFEU, including civil servants; (a) persons having the status of worker, within the meaning of Article 45(1) TFEU, including civil servants; 183 (b) persons having the status of self-employed, with the meaning of Article 49 TFEU; (b) persons having the status of self-employed, with the meaning of Article 49 TFEU; (b) persons having the status of self- employed, with within the meaning of Article 49 TFEU; (b) persons having the status of self- employed, within the meaning of Article 49 TFEU; 184 (c) shareholders and persons belonging to the management (c) shareholders and persons belonging to the management c) shareholders and persons belonging to the administrative , c) shareholders and persons belonging to the administrative,
+This Directive shall apply to reporting persons working in the private or public sector who acquired information on breaches in a work-related context including, at least, the following 182 (a) persons having the status of worker, with the meaning of Article 45 TFEU; (a) persons having the status of worker, with within the meaning of national law and national practice or within the meaning of Article 45 TFEU, including civil servants; (a) persons having the status of worker, with within the meaning of Article 45(1) TFEU, including civil servants; (a) persons having the status of worker, within the meaning of Article 45(1) TFEU, including civil servants; 183 (b) persons having the status of self-employed, with the meaning of Article 49 TFEU; (b) persons having the status of self-employed, with the meaning of Article 49 TFEU; (b) persons having the status of self- employed, with within the meaning of Article 49 TFEU; (b) persons having the status of self-employed, within the meaning of Article 49 TFEU; 184 (c) shareholders and persons belonging to the management body of an undertaking, including non-executive members, as well as volunteers (c) shareholders and persons belonging to the management body of an undertaking, including non-executive members, as well as volunteers c) shareholders and persons belonging to the administrative , management or supervisory body of an undertaking, including non-executive members, as well as volunteers and paid or unpaid c) shareholders and persons belonging to the administrative, management or supervisory body of an undertaking, including non-